duskpeyl/MathSolverX-Terminal-Application/README.md

 ### Step 2: Unzip the Project

-After installing the project in the form of a zip file, unzip the project and change the permissions of the bash script from the file within the command line, with the following command:
+After installing the project in the form of a zip file, unzip the project and change the permissions of the bash script from the file within the command line, with the following commands:

 > cd ~/Downloads/Terminal-Application-Mathcounts-AMC-Solver-main

 > chmod +x terminal_application_script.sh

 This will allow your computer to execute the file.